Iran says it executes leader of women trafficking network

 Iran’s judiciary said on Saturday that it had executed the head of a network that trafficked Iranian women to neighbouring countries for prostitution.

-It said Shahrooz Sakhnoori, a man known as "Alex,” was the leader of an “escort and trafficking network of Iranian women and girls to some countries in the region,” the judiciary's Mizan news agency reported.
+It said Shahrooz Sokhanvari, a man known as "Alex”, was the leader of an “escort and trafficking network of Iranian women and girls to some countries in the region”, the judiciary's Mizan news agency reported.

-It said Sakhnoori was executed on Saturday morning "for the crime of human trafficking for the purpose of prostitution.”
+It said Sokhanvari was executed on Saturday morning "for the crime of human trafficking for the purpose of prostitution”.

-Iranian media reported in 2020 that "Alex" had been captured in Malaysia in coordination with Interpol and transferred to Iran.
-He was sentenced to death in September 2021 on charges of "corruption on earth”, a term Iranian authorities use to refer to a broad range of offences, including those related to morals.

-Two women were sentenced to death two years ago on charges of "corruption on earth" and human trafficking.
-However, advocates said those women were LGBT rights activists and were innocent.

 Reuters